 The borrower must be self-employed or salaried to meet the eligibility criteria.
 But keep in mind that income eligibility criteria for self-employed individuals differ from the salaried individuals.
 Salaried individuals working with a well-renowned company or government employees are mostly preferred by PL providers because of their job stability.

 Some banks may or may not offer consumer finance without a salary transfer.
-Moreover, there are a few banks that make it compulsory for the borrower to transfer their monthly salary into an account held with the respective bank or in any other bank’s account to avail PL in the UAE.
+Moreover, there are a few banks that make it compulsory for the borrower to transfer their monthly salary into an account held with the respective bank or in any other bank’s account to avail Personal Loan in United Arab Emirates.
 Reason being, they want to see whether you have a steady source of income or not.
 However, some lenders do not make it compulsory for the borrower to transfer their salary held with them so it completely varies from one bank to another.

 Another important factor that banks consider before offering a personal loan in UAE for expats is the reputation of the organization that they are currently working with.
 Applicants who work with a renowned company are considered stable and more responsible towards repaying their monthly installments on time.
 Henceforth, lenders are willing to sanction a PL to such applicants even at the low rate of interest.